 Dutch Reform Church

 This church, bounded by Jorrisen, De Korte and Harrison Streets, dates back to 1897.
 A year later, a parsonage was added for the Rev. A. Martens which was erected on the Harrison Street side.
 This addition was designed by Reid & Green.
-The church was demolished in 1955.
+The old church was demolished in 1955 and replaced by a modern church building, which itself was demolished in the 1970s or 1980s

 Pirate Bottle Store